Chloejay/spectral_classifier/README.md

 ## spectral_classifier

-This repo is used to demo the feature engineering task for a data job interview.
+This repo is used to demo the feature engineering task for a data interview.

 #### Data source
 Chemical Spectra and near-infrared spectroscopy data sets in Tobacco industry.